hackclub/OnBoard/projects/shuffl-plus/README.md

 <!-- How much is it going to cost? -->
 To make 5 fully assembled PCBs without the Raspberry Pi Zero it is costing me about USD 65.07
+I would also need a single raspberry pi zero to test the pcbs which seperately costs USD 29.98

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->